yuki5155/pywhale/README.md

 However, without docker-compose and dockerfiles someone already created, learning docker is sometime complicated for who have never built infrastructures or Virtual environment on cloud services or on-premise.

-this library is for developers who desire to avoid to spend time on building the environments on any projects and beginner developpers.
+this library is for developers who desire to avoid to spend time on building the environments on any projects and beginners.

 ### for example